Rachal’s late free throws lift Tulsa past No. 5 Houston

 Rachal went to the line and calmly made both free throws.

+Rey Idowu made one of two free throws to give Tulsa a 63-62 lead before Mills put the Cougars ahead.

-Quentin Grimes led Houston with 19 points and seven rebounds.
-Sasser had 14 points and Mills 11 for Houston.
+Quentin Grimes led the Cougars with 19 points and seven rebounds.
+Sassar finished with 14 points and Mills 11 for Houston.

 Tulsa clawed back from an early 15-7 deficit, tying the game at 15 on consecutive 3-pointers by Curtis Haywood, who entered shooting 20% from long range.
 Houston pushed its lead back to five points, but another 3-pointer by Haywood pulled Tulsa within 24-22.